kimdanny/blog/_pages/about.md

 ### Relevant Experience
+* **Developer Relations at UCL Artificial Intelligence Society**
+  *October 2019 - Present / London, UK / at UCL*
+  Give a series of Machine Learning Tutorials.
+  Help preparing for the course materials.
+  Help students in the tutorials as a Teaching Assistant.
+  As a Developer Relations, recruit like-minded student programmers/developers to the team.

 * **Artificial Intelligence BootCamp**
   *June 2019 - Sep 2019 (3 months) / Seoul, South Korea*
   *Korea Advanced Institute of Science and Technology (KAIST)*